 Return on investment

-Installing siding can be a very expensive project, especially if you are considering higher end materials, such as James Hardie, or natural wood.
-Its important to consider the overall value of your home as well as how long you plan to live in it, to determine if you will get a high ROI, when installing a particular type of siding.
+Installing siding can be a very expensive project, especially if you are considering higher-end materials.
+Its important to consider the overall value of your home, as well as how long you plan to live in it to determine whether you will get a high ROI when installing a particular type of siding.

 Since vinyl siding products have significantly improved both in aesthetic appeal and durability over the last decade, vinyl is no longer perceived as the “poor man’s” siding material.
 Quality vinyl siding is a great fit for most moderate to average priced homes under $600,000.